HARSHITHA-SC23/InterviewPreparation/javascript/JavaScriptNotes.md

         let first = numbers.find(myFunction);
         console.log(first) //returns 25
     ```
-- ***findIndex()***: It returns the index of the first element in an array which satisfies the specific condition. the find() methods executes the function for each element until it finds the element which satisfies the condition.
+- ***findIndex()***: It returns the index of the first element in an array which satisfies the specific condition. the findIndex() methods executes the function for each element until it finds the element which satisfies the condition.
     ```js
         function myFunction(value, index, array) {
         return value > 18;